 Broadcasting from Windows 10

 We have to give Microsoft props for baking support for broadcasting games right into Windows 10.
 The Creators Update has the best version of the Game Bar to date, which added a new section in the Settings app dedicated to gaming.
-On the plus side, this option is native to
+On the plus side, this option is native to Windows 10: There’s no additional software to download and possibly cause conflicts on your PC.
+On the minus side, Microsoft’s solution is extremely limited.

 For starters, open the Settings app and select the Gaming category sporting the Xbox logo.
 Here you will see four categories in the menu to the left: Game Bar, Game DVR, Broadcasting, and Game Mode.
 The Game Bar simply provides visual tools within your game for recording gameplay, broadcasting, and taking screenshots.
 It’s not absolutely necessary to use given all these commands can be performed using keyboard shortcuts.